picsoung/talks/awsLoftLondon/README.md

 	    "subnetIds": ["ID_OF_SUBNET","ID_OF_ANOTHER_SUBNET"]
 	    }
 	```
-This part of the configuration assigns a VPC to the Lambda function, so it can communicate with Elasticcache.
+This part of the configuration assigns a VPC to the Lambda function, so it can communicate with Elasticache.

+Repeat those steps on `authrepSync` folder too.

 We are now done with the settings of our Lambda functions that represent the 3scale custom authorizer.